boburda/backoff-xhr/README.md

 ## Handlers

-dauntless.js uses handlers to deal with the three main states of the connection: success, error, and retry.
-These handlers all use the same function syntax:
+Dauntless uses handlers to deal with the three main states of the connection: success, error, and retry.
+Handlers are functions with the following syntax:

 ```
 function successHandler(res) {